gititub/NEN-NER-TOOLKIT/README.md

 ## NER and NEN from query

-This command will search for PMC articles related to a query, for example "breast cancer", and save the results in the specified output file in biocjson or tsv format.
+This command will search for PMC articles related to a query, for example *biotin*, using Bio.Entrez (Spaces may be replaced by '+' signs).
+Retrieves and processes PubTator annotations and save the results in the specified output file in biocjson or tsv format.

+Entrez.ESearch searches and retrieves primary IDs and term translations, and optionally retains results for future use in the user’s environment.
 The fourth command-line argument is the number of IDs to retrieve.

-ESearch searches and retrieves primary IDs (for use in EFetch, ELink and ESummary) and term translations, and optionally retains results for future use in the user’s environment.

 The last command-line argument is the oldest publication date.
 If you don't want to filter by date, simply omit the --pub_date argument.